janpeuker/awesome-tech-roles/README.md

 - [Trainer at SAP](https://blogs.sap.com/2019/11/07/becoming-an-official-sap-trainer/) - Explaining the trainer role at SAP, long time known to have a huge industry-specific education organization.

 #### Support Engineer
-Similar to: Support Operations, Product Operations, Product Support, Customer Experience, Technical Solution Engineer (TSE), Product Technology Manager, Technical Product Expert (TPE), Incident Response, Support Escalation Engineer, L2 / L3 Engineer
+Similar to: Support Operations, Technical Solution Engineer (TSE), Product Technology Manager, Technical Product Expert (TPE), Incident Response, Support Escalation Engineer, L2 / L3 Engineer

-See also: Data Analyst, Site Reliability Engineer (SRE), Technical Account Manager (TAM), Customer Success Manager (CSM)
+See also: Data Analyst, Site Reliability Engineer (SRE), Technical Account Manager (TAM), Customer Success Manager (CSM), Product Operations

 - [A day in the lift of an AWS Developer Support Engineer](https://aws.amazon.com/blogs/aws/a-day-in-the-life-of-an-aws-developer-support-engineer/) - Support description that in 2010 was 10 years ahead and therefore still relevant - for historical reference in particular the career where Jeff Barr ended up (Chief Evangelist for AWS).
 - [Big Tech and the reality of scaling customer support](https://blog.pragmaticengineer.com/scaling-customer-support/) - Scoop by Gergely Orosz going deep into the (good and bad) incentives for support organizations.